 DWI Lawyer in Lemay, MO

-Have You Been Pulled Over For DWI in Lemay?
+Have You Been Pulled Over Anywhere in the Lemay, MO Area?

-Having an aggressive and effective Lemay, MO DWI lawyer on your team can —and often does — make the difference between being found guilty to DWI and suffering all its consequences, and having charges reduced or even dismissed.
-At Combs Law Group, our experienced St. Louis DWI lawyers fight relentlessly on behalf of all our Lemay, MO-area DWI clients.
-Whether this is the first time you have ever been pulled over for any moving violation or if you have faced DWI charges before, our firm will give your Lemay DWI case the personal attention you deserve and create a legal strategy that is made to get you the optimal results.
+Having an aggressive and proficient Lemay, MO DWI lawyer on your case can — and often does — make the difference between pleading guilty to DWI and suffering all its consequences, and having charges reduced or even dismissed.
+At Combs Law Group, our knowledgeable Lemay, MO DWI attorneys fight tirelessly on behalf of all our clients throughout the Lemay, MO area facing DWI charges.
+No matter if this is your first encounter with law enforcement or if you are dealing with DWI charges again, our firm will give your Lemay, MO DWI case the personal attention you expect and craft a legal strategy that is built to get you the best possible outcome.

-Our track record of success for those facing DWI charges is unmatched, and we are committed to total client satisfaction in everything we do.
-After you have been arrested for DWI, make (314) 900-HELP your first call.
-Initial consultations are always free, and Combs Law Group will work with you no matter any financial difficulties you might have to help you beat your St. Louis DWI charges.
+Our unparalleled track record of success in defending Lemay residents accused of DWI speaks volumes, and our dedication extends to ensuring total client satisfaction in every aspect of our service.
+After you have been arrested for DWI in or anywhere near Lemay, MO, make (314) 900-HELP your first call.
+Initial case reviews are always free, and Combs Law Group will work with you no matter what financial difficulties you might have to help you beat your Lemay, MO DWI charges.

 What Should I Do After I’m Pulled Over For DWI?

-- Find a secure place to pull over.
-If you are on a road with a shoulder, pull over there, or stop at a nearby parking lot.
-Try to avoid parking on grass.
+- Pull over safely.
+Safely pull your vehicle to the side of the road.
+Use your turn signal, and select a well-lit safe area.
+If you are on a road with a shoulder, pull over there, or find a nearby parking lot.
+Avoid parking on grass to maintain safety and compliance.

 - Stay calm and cooperative.
-Being aggressive with a cop will lower the odds that they will search your car or subject you to a higher level of scrutiny.
-A little politeness goes a long way when stopped for DWI.
+Remain calm and composed.
+Being hostile to a police officer will only make them more likely to search your car or subject you to increased scrutiny.
+Being polite goes a long way when stopped for DWI in the Lemay, MO area.

-- Do not take a hand-heldportable breathalyzer test.
-While Missouri does have an implied consent law that automatically suspends your driver’s license for 12 months if you elect not to take a breathalyzer or blood test, this only is in effect after you have been placed under arrest for DWI.
-Portable breathalyzers are often unreliable and are only used as a method for an officer to get probable cause to take you into custody.
+- Avoid the portable breath test.
+While Missouri does have an implied consent law that automatically revokes your driver’s license for one year if you refuse a breathalyzer or a blood test, this only applies after you have been placed under arrest for DWI.
+Portable breathalyzers are often deemed unreliable and are only used as a way for an officer to get probable cause to arrest you.

-- If you are arrested, call a lawyer as soon as possible.
-Your chat with an attorney is 100% confidential and privileged under Missouri law.
-Getting advice from an experienced St. Louis DWI lawyer about whether you should take a breathalyzer test at the station, any complications that came up in your stop, or other questions you might have can make the difference between spending time in jail and your case possibly being dismissed.
+- If you are arrested, call a lawyer as soon as you can.
+Your conversation with an attorney is entirely confidential and privileged under Missouri law.
+Seeking guidance from an experienced Lemay, MO DWI lawyer about whether you should take a breath test at the station, addressing any issues that arose in your stop, or other questions you might have can make the difference between losing your driving privileges for months and your case potentially being dismissed.

 Fighting Both Sides Of Your Lemay, MO DWI Case

-DWI cases in Missouri have two components: a criminal process and a civil side.
-The criminal sentences for DWI in Missouri, as you likely know, are stiff.
-Even a first Lemay DWI offense could lead to the following punishments under Missouri law, as it is classified as a class B misdemeanor:
+DWI cases in Missouri involve two distinct components: the criminal aspect and the civil facet.
+The criminal punishments for DWI in Missouri, as you likely know, are serious.
+Even a first DWI offense could lead to the following consequences under Missouri law, as it is categorized as a class B misdemeanor:

 - 8 points on your driving record